Pretty Things: 2000s to present

 Original rhythm guitarist Brian Pendleton died of lung cancer on 16 May 2001 in Maidstone.
-Their ex-guitarist and keyboard player Gordon Edwards, who also played for the Kinks in the late 1970s, died on 28 February 2003 due to depression-related suicide.
+Their ex-guitarist and keyboard player Gordon John Edwards, who also played for the Kinks in the late 1970s, died on 28 February 2003 due to depression-related suicide.

 In 1999, they released the studio album Rage Before Beauty and in the early 2000s, they released several compilation albums, a live album and DVD.
 In 2003, Alan Lakey's biography of the band, Growing Old Disgracefully, was published by Firefly.
 The book dealt with the long and involved history of the band, and paid special attention to the legal proceedings issued against EMI in the 1990s.

-Skip Alan suffered heart problems in 2001 restricting his commitment to the band, with Mark St. John (real name Anthony Ibbotsen and not to be confused with former KISS / White Tiger guitarist of the same name) deputising on the drums as required.
+Skip Alan suffered heart problems in 2001 restricting his commitment to the band, with Mark St. John (real name Anthony Ibbotsen, and not to be confused with the former KISS / White Tiger guitarist of the same name) deputising on the drums as required.
 In mid-2007, the Pretty Things released their eleventh studio album Balboa Island on Zoho Roots.
-Family illnesses meant Waller and Povey were unable to commit to the band's live schedule.
+Disillusionment with manager St John meant Waller and Povey were unable to continue with the band.
 A new line-up emerged around May and Taylor with Frank Holland on guitar, Jack Greenwood on drums and George Woosey on bass.

 In June 2009, May, Taylor, Waller, Povey and Alan reunited to receive the "Heroes" award at the annual Mojo Awards ceremony.
 Waller, Povey, Alan and Tolson reunited in the middle of 2010 to re-record Parachute, to commemorate its 40th anniversary.
 Using the byline 'The XPTs', the album was released by Esoteric Recordings on 30 April 2012.
 Tolson died in April 2016.